Flechsen/BensNotionChatbot/README.md

 ### Step 1: Export Your Notion Content

-1. Navigate to your Notion page
+1. Navigate to CDTM Notion pages
 2. Click the three dots (⋯) in the top-right corner
 3. Select **Export**
 4. Choose **Markdown & CSV** format